ITenthusiasm/custom-elements/src/Combobox/docs/guides/filtering-performance-enhancements.md

 }
 ```

 As shown above, we start by marking the options from the user's _previous_ filter as filtered out (because the new filter makes the previous list of matching options outdated/obsolete).
 Next, we use the `Trie` to retrieve the list of options which match the user's _current_ filter.
 We mark these options as filtered in before returning them.
-Finally, we return the `autoselectableOption` if it exists.
+We also return the `autoselectableOption` if it exists.

 Note that the time complexity of this method is approximately `O(1)`.
 If you want to be a stickler, it's technically approximately `O(3h)`.
 One `h` is for marking the previously-matching options as filtered out.
 Another `h` is for calling `Trie.search()`.
 And the last `h` is for marking the newly-retrieved options as filtered in.
 However, as we mentioned previously, `h` is practically going to be so small that it's effectively a constant.
 So the real time complexity is approximately `O(3C)`, which is always reduced to approximately `O(1)`.